H-DNA/MPiSC/report/chapters/background/index.typ

 == Popular atomic instructions in designing non-blocking algorithms <atomic-instructions>

-As we have discussed in @progress-guarantee, blocking algorithms are not fault tolerant while non-blocking ones are, specifically lock-free and wait-free algorithms.
-Therefore, our design goal can be refined to linearizable non-blocking distributed MPSC queue.
-Techniques to achieve this is discussed next in this section.
-Issues, however, arise during the application of these techniques, whose resolution will be deferred to @issues.
+As discussed in @progress-guarantee, blocking algorithms are not fault tolerant while non-blocking ones are, specifically lock-free and wait-free algorithms.
+Therefore, the design goal can be refined to linearizable non-blocking distributed MPSC queues.
+Techniques to achieve this are discussed next in this section.

 In non-blocking algorithms, finer-grained synchronization primitives than simple locks are required, which manifest themselves as atomic instructions.
 Therefore, it is necessary to get familiar with the semantics of these atomic instructions and common programming patterns associated with them.